Kyoto's Sagano Bamboo Forest is one of the world's most beautiful groves

 Buddhika Weerasinghe/Getty Images

-The Arashiyama crowds can get annoying, but the fantastic Otagi Nenbutsu-ji Temple is oddly overlooked by most tourists as it's a bit more remote than most of the district's attractions.
+The Arashiyama crowds can get overwhelming, but the fantastic Otagi Nenbutsu-ji Temple is oddly overlooked by most tourists as it's a bit more remote than most of the district's attractions.

 About a 30-minute walk from the Sagano Bamboo Forest, it features over 1,000 little stone rakan (statues of enlightened ones) made from 1981 to 1991 during the reconstruction of the temple.

-Note: This story was originally published in August 2014 and updated in November, 2019.